Mexican Air Force: Recent times

 After more than 30 yearly military parade flights without incidents, an F-5E collided in mid-air with three Lockheed T-33s on the Air-military parade accident on September 16, 1995.
 All aircraft were lost and a total of 10 deaths occurred.
 Since then, for safety reasons, military parade flyovers in Mexico have been smaller in participation.

 In 2004, the Mexican Air Force recorded a UFO sighting over southern Campeche.

 In 2007, after more than 45 years in service, the last operational T-33s were retired.
 In 2012, the supersonic F-5 fighter jets had their 30th anniversary in Mexican Air Force service.
 Due to high operating costs, lack of parts, and the extreme age of the aircraft, the Mexican Air Force retired all but three F-5s in late 2017.
 In early 2019, the Mexican Air Force received repaired engines for their F-5 fighters, as part of an effort to return a handful of the aircraft to operational status.
 In early 2023, restoration work on F-5 airframes has begun with the intention to have a total of at least nine F-5s in active service.

 Because of the ongoing Mexican drug war, increasing importance has been placed on acquiring airborne surveillance platforms, UAVs, light attack aircraft, helicopters and rapid troop transports.

 On 21 February 2021, a Learjet 45XR operated by the Mexican Air Force crashed while taking off from El Lencero Airport in Veracruz, killing all six people on board.

+During the 2026 Tulum Air Show, General Román Carmona Landa told Janes Information Services via translator in a 25th of April interview, that the force was looking to procure 12 new fighters by 2028.

+General Carmona explained at the Tulum Air Show 2026, “the F-5 constitutes Mexico's highest capability, but it's an older technology and we are planning their replacement in the short to medium term.
+We are considering different options such as the General Dynamics F-16 Fighting Falcon or Saab JAS 39 Gripen and even ... in the light combat aircraft category, with the FA-50 Fighting Eagle from South Korea and the Alenia Aermacchi M-346 Master from Italy.

+Gen Carmona said the FAM is specifically “looking for an aircraft that can provide air defence as well as reconnaissance and ground attack duties”.